Caxton

 Single-line monsters

 A 500 MB minified bundle on one line is a worst case that Caxton treats as a first-class citizen.
-The renderer draws only the visible segment of the line — you can jump 267 MB deep into a single line and land instantly, and finding text in it takes under a second.
+The renderer draws only the visible segment of the line, so you can jump 267 MB deep into a single line and land instantly, and finding text in it takes under a second.

 Encodings